sherrymaooo/INDE577-TIANYIMAO/README.md

 ---
 ## Course Description

 This repository is for code assignments of course INDE577, Data Science and Machine Learning, of Rice University in Fall 2021.
-The course instructor is Dr. Randy R. Davila, Associate Professor of University of Houston-Downtown.

 In this course, we are learning data science and machine learning algorithms and python-based applications.
 Course topics consist of supervised learning, unsupervised learning, and optimization methods.

 ---